Street names

 Kleypohlsgasse (before 1831)

-Probably named after the Kleypoll family, which can be traced back to 1591 in Beckum.
-The small alley no longer exists today.
+Presumably named after the Kleypoll family, which can be traced back to Beckum as early as 1591.
+The small lane no longer exists today.

 Klostergasse (28.05.1846)